 When the new Barnstaple Town signal-box and station were opened in 1898 some changes were made to the installation at Pottington, so the SB was inspected for the BoT by Lt Col Yorke on 5-May-1898 and the relevant diagram can be seen here.
 It would appear that GF 'A' had been extended to 7 levers, although the precise nature of the change is unknown, and that GF was released mechanically by levers in Pottington SB; lever 6 was the release for the crossover road, whilst lever 7 was the release for the level-crossing gates.
 Levers 4 and 6 in GF 'A' are not marked specifically on the diagram, but were the 'release levers' in the GF for the crossover road and the level-crossing gates respectively; for example, in order to use the crossover the signalman at Pottington would pull his lever 6, which would release lever 4 in the GF, which in turn would release crossover lever 2.
 A new 7-lever GF 'B' had been added to control various points and ground-signals at the west end of the new Barnstaple Town station, as well as taking over from the old Barnstaple Quay SB the control of the bolt on the east end of the swing-bridge.
-Although this new GF was on the Town side of the swing-bridge, it was released by electric plungers in Pottington SB (more on this below).
-Detailed information about this GF and its subsequent alterations can be found in the section on Barnstaple Town SB.
+Although this new GF was on the Town side of the swing-bridge, it was released by electric plungers in Pottington SB; detailed information about this GF and its subsequent alterations can be found in the section on Barnstaple Town SB.

-Block working on the new double-line section to Wrafton was slightly unusual, in that a different method was used on each line.
+Block working on the double-line section to Wrafton was slightly unusual, in that a different method was used on each line.
 The Down line to Wrafton was worked by Preece's 3-wire 2-position block, but with no switch-handle being provided at Pottington as this was the 'sending' end only.
 On the Up line from Wrafton Sykes Lock & Block working was in force, with the appropriate Sykes 'plunger lock' instrument provided at Pottington for the purpose of accepting trains.
 This Sykes equipment provided the necessary electrical interlocking between the block system and the swing-bridge, to ensure that the signalman at Pottington could not accept an Up train from Wrafton if the bridge was unlocked.
 It is probable (but not proven) that the Preece equipment at least had been in use at Pottington since its opening in 1890 and it may be the case that the Sykes Lock & Block was added after the request by Hutchinson in his 1890 Report.
 The mixed installation of Preece 3-wire and Sykes Lock & Block equipment was provided also on the Wrafton - Braunton section, so that the SB at Wrafton could be 'switched out' when not required as a block post, with the block section then becoming Pottington - Braunton without affecting the method of working.